 Overview

-As taxpayers focus their attention on preparing their 2024 tax return, many will assess whether to contribute to an individual retirement account (IRA) for 2024.
-This article will review the deadline for making traditional and Roth IRA regular contributions, regular contribution eligibility, the 2024 and 2025 regular contribution limits, and traditional IRA regular contribution deductibility.
+As taxpayers focus their attention on their 2025 tax return, many will assess whether to contribute to an individual retirement account (IRA) for 2025.
+This article will review traditional and Roth IRA regular contribution eligibility, regular contribution limits and traditional IRA deductibility limits for 2025 and 2026, and the deadline for taxpayers to make an IRA regular contribution.

 Traditional and Roth IRA regular contribution eligibility